MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 Review the following resources for information about *current* service protection limits for each service:

-- [Common Data Service API request limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits): applicable for Dynamics 365 Customer Engagement apps, PowerApps, and Microsoft Flow connecting to Common Data Service/model-driven apps in Dynamics 365
+- [Common Data Service API request limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits): applicable for model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, PowerApps, and Microsoft Flow connecting to Common Data Service/model-driven apps in Dynamics 365

 - [Microsoft Flow limits](https://docs.microsoft.com/flow/limits-and-config#looping-and-debatching-limits): applicable for Microsoft Flow